14 February 2026

 “Big-Big H(o)mer” credited to Carol Rieger PG, RPG, PMP

-We tested used a pulley system for with “Big-Big H(o)mer” and I still feel that manually we were able to raise and lower the slug to have less disturbance at the onset of each test.
-Lesson learned will definitely help us improve the mechanical approach.
+We slug tested using a pulley system for with “Big-Big H(o)mer” and I still feel that manually we were able to raise and lower the slug more effectively to have less disturbance at the onset of each test.
+Lessons learned will definitely help us improve the mechanical approach.

 As for “Little-Big H(o)mer”, he may not have provided as intense a workout, he but performed admirably.